micro-manager/micro-manager.github.io/_pages/Arduino_Counter.md

 ## Software Configuration

     1. Download and install Arduino IDE, then install Teensy on Arduino IDE 2.x, following PJRC’s instructions.

     2. Download a copy of the ArduinoCounter.ino firmware.
 Upload the firmware to the Teensy 4.0 via Arduino IDE.

-    3. In the Micro-Manager Hardware Configuration Wizard, add the ArduinoCounter device to your list of devices.
+    3. In the Micro-Manager Hardware Configuration Wizard, add the ArduinoCounter d evice to your list of devices.
 Be sure to choose the correct COM port.

   <table>
     <tr><td>AnswerTimeout</td><td>500</td></tr>